Prakash-sa/low-level-design-ultimatum/README.md

 D – Dependency Inversion (DIP)
 ➜ Depend on abstractions, not concrete classes.

 Example: inject dependencies via constructor or DI container.
+Without DIP: A Switch class directly instantiates and uses a Lamp class.
+With DIP: An ISwitchClient interface is introduced, and both Switch and Lamp depend on it.
+Switch uses the ISwitchClient interface, and Lamp implements it.
+This means Switch doesn't know or care about the specific Lamp implementation and can be used with any other class that implements ISwitchClient.

 ## Common Interview Q&A